aws/aws-app-mesh-examples/walkthroughs/eks/base.md

 ## Install App Mesh  Kubernetes components

 In order to automatically inject App Mesh components and proxies on pod creation we need to create some custom resources on the clusters.
 We will use *helm* for that.
-We need install tiller on both the clusters and run the following commands on both clusters for that.

 *Code base*